Home » Garden » The Secret to Keeping Fresh Cut Hydrangeas from Drooping

 • Container filled with fresh water for the initial fresh cuts

-• Second container filled with fresh water to display the arrangement
+• A second container filled with fresh water to display the arrangement

-• Pot filled with boiling hot water (if using hot water method)
+• Small pot filled with boiling hot water (if using the hot water method only)

 Everblooming hydrangea in my jersey garden